Build a layered life insurance plan

 How to buy an individual policy

-Term insurance, the least expensive kind of individual life insurance, is designed for income replacement, whereby a benefit will be provided for those who are relying on your income, like your children or spouse.
+Term insurance, the least expensive kind of individual life insurance is designed to provide for your lost income.
+A benefit will be provided for your dependents such as your children or spouse.
 Says Ewanich, "It's a cost-effective way for families to insure against the passing of a wage earner."